 Tests That Can Show Lipedema Early Stages and Help Diagnose It

 |Standing Venous Doppler Ultrasound

 As explained above a venous Doppler ultrasound is a very useful test for the diagnosis of Lipedema.
 Lipedema has many similarities to venous insufficiency as explained above.
 A standing venous Doppler ultrasound can readily detect venous insufficiency if done properly.
 Most hospital vascular labs do venous Doppler ultrasounds with the patient lying down.
 This is the usual way to find Deep Vein Thrombosis (DVT) but it is definitely not a good way to detect venous insufficiency.
 A standing venous Doppler ultrasound is a painless, non-invasive, and not very expensive test that provides a lot of useful information about venous circulation.

 This is generally only used in complicated cases, where clinical diagnosis is not clear.
 This is a nuclear scan that assesses the lymph system, can be normal in lipedema or the test will show characteristic corkscrew changes with lymphedema.
 In most cases of lymphedema, lymphoscintigraphy shows delayed uptake.
 So lymphoscintigraphy can be very helpful to determine if and how significant a role lymphedema is playing in an individual’s symptoms, especially when there are more swelling problems.

 Lipedema Lymphoscintograph 2-D Ultrasound of the Subcutaneous Fat: A fast quick and easy test just placing an ultrasound probe on top of the skin will show the fat below the skin and can provide lots of useful information.
 Lipedema fat is more fibrous and is often swollen.
-This can give a good deal of information and is a quick non-invasive test.
+This can give a good deal of information and is a quick non-invasive test